mousepawmedia/devdocs/source/admin/accounts.rst

 specified MousePaw Media email address with a link to reset the GitLab password and log in.

+You **MUST** add the user to the Staff group for them to access some other parts of the staff network.
+To do this, from the main page of GitLab, click :guilabel:`Groups` on the sidebar, and click :guilabel:`Staff` on the group list.

+On the sidebar for the group, click :guilabel:`Manage` and :guilabel:`Members`.
+Click :guilabel:`Invite members` in the upper-right corner, and enter the username of the user you want to add.
+Select the role :code:`Developer`.
+(We reserve :code:`Owner` for admins only.)
+Then click :guilabel:`Invite`.
+The user will be added to the Staff group.

+Additionally, add them as :code:`Developer` to the other groups for which they should have access:

+* Applications: for Applications (Software Engineering) department.
+* Content Development: for Content Development department.
+* Designers: for Design department.
+* DevOps: for DevOps (Software Engineering) department.
+* Platform: for Platform (Software Engineering) department.

+Additionally, **only** for managers, add the following if appropriate:

+* Hiring: grants read access to hiring records.
+* Librarians: grants ability to manage entire eBook collection on Nextcloud.
+* Management: access to all management records, and admin abilities on Nextcloud.

 ..  _admin_accounts_new_discourse:

 Discourse Account